peteroupc/peteroupc.github.io/randomfunc.md

 Alternatively, if all the weights are integers 0 or greater and their sum is relatively small, create a list with as many copies of each item as its weight, then [**shuffle**](#Shuffling) that list.
 The resulting list will be ordered in a way that corresponds to a weighted random choice without replacement.

+> **Note:** Weighted choice without replacement can be useful to some applications (particularly some games) that wish to control which random numbers appear, to make the random outcomes appear fairer to users (e.g., to avoid long streaks of good outcomes or of bad outcomes).
+When used for this purpose, each item represents a different outcome; e.g., "good" or "bad", and the lists are replenished once no further items can be chosen.
+However, this kind of sampling should not be used for this purpose whenever information security (ISO/IEC 27000) is involved, including when predicting future random numbers would give a player or user a significant and unfair advantage.

-<a id=Choosing_Multiple_Items></a>
+<a id=Weighted_Choice_Without_Replacement_Single_Copies></a>
-#### Choosing Multiple Items
+#### Weighted Choice Without Replacement (Single Copies)

-The discrete weighted choice method can also be used for choosing multiple items from a list, whether or not the items have the same probability of being chosen.
+The discrete weighted choice method can also be used for choosing items from a list, where each item has a separate probability of being chosen and **can be chosen no more than once**.
 In this case, after choosing a random index, set the weight for that index to 0 to keep it from being chosen again.
 The pseudocode below is an example of this.

     // (NOTE: This code assumes that `weights` is
     // a list that can be modified.
 If the original weights